tomshmueli/NLP_free_text_to_YAD2_filters/README.md

 - Generates URLs with filters for the Yad2 car search.
 - Handles various car manufacturers and allows the user to choose up to 4 manufacturers.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.